 You can access a range of Home Care services that aim to ensure you can stay safely and happily in your own home for as long as possible.
 The following are some popular options for both Home Care Package recipients and those paying privately.

 - personal care such as assistance getting dressed.

 - transport to shops, medical appointments, and social activities

 - simple modifications to your home, including installation of handrails and ramps

 - preparing and serving meals

-- household jobs such as cleaning and gardening
+- household jobs such as cleaning and garden maintenance

 - provision of mobility equipment such as walking frames

 - linking with local community groups and social activities.